CNAME Lookup

 What is a CNAME record and how is it different from other DNS records?

 A canonical name (CNAME) record is a DNS record type that designates a domain or subdomain as an alias for another domain.
-Unlike A or AAAA records, a CNAME points to a domain or subdomain, not an IP address.
-When a DNS query is made for a domain with a CNAME, the DNS server performs an additional lookup to resolve the canonical domain's IP address.
+Unlike A or AAAA records, a CNAME points a domain or subdomain to a hostname (another domain or subdomain), not an IP address.
+When a DNS query is made for a domain with a CNAME, the DNS server first gets the canonical hostname and then performs an additional lookup to resolve its IP address.

 How does a CNAME record work?